 Factors affecting Minnesota car insurance rates in 2026

-Snow, ice, and low-visibility conditions can lead to more frequent collisions, even for careful drivers.
-Collision coverage and a deductible you can realistically afford make it easier to use your policy when roads turn.
+Minnesota winters bring snow, ice and low-visibility conditions that drive up collision frequency, even for careful drivers.
+Keep collision coverage active and set a deductible you can realistically afford, so you’re able to use your policy when roads turn dangerous.

-Deer strikes tend to spike in the fall, especially in rural areas and on two-lane highways.
-Comprehensive coverage is what typically applies for animal collisions, so it’s worth confirming you have it if you do a lot of driving outside the metro.
+Deer strikes spike in fall, especially in rural areas and along two-lane highways outside the metro.
+Comprehensive coverage is what typically pays for animal collisions, so it’s worth keeping if you do any driving outside Minneapolis-St. Paul.

 Uninsured drivers